 Education and Experience:

-Master's degree or higher in library science from an institution accredited by the American Library Association AND three (3) years or more of post degree library experience.
+Master's degree or higher in library science from an institution accredited by the American Library Association or equivalent AND three (3) years or more of post degree library experience.

 Public library experience.